NichAttGH/Research-Track-2/README.md

 ## Third Task
 The last one consists of performing a statistical analysis on the first assignment of Research Track 1, considering two different implementations (mine and a solution of one of my colleagues) and testing which one performs better, when silver and golden tokens are randomly placed in the environment.

+Specifically, write a report composed of:
+* Hypotheses made (null hypothesis and alternative hypothesis)
+* Description and motivation of the experimental setup (types of experiments, number of repetitions)
+* Results
+* Discussion of the results with statistical analysis
+* Conclusion (is the hypothesis proven?)